 Paul Grilley that is.

 Paul Grilley.
-Yeah, he put people in the Faraday cage and had the Taoist Masters on the outside and on the inside, so a Faraday cages impermeable to magnetic and electrical force.
+Yeah, he put people in the Faraday cage and had the Daoist Masters on the outside and on the inside, so a Faraday cages impermeable to magnetic and electrical force.
 Right, so if you're in a Faraday cage, you're isolated, there's nothing can get through to you.
-And they had machines in there that would measure Qi, and they were able to see that the Taoist Master could transmit his Qi through this Faraday cage, which is wild because you can't send an electronic signal through there.
+And they had machines in there that would measure Qi, and they were able to see that the Daoist Master could transmit his Qi through this Faraday cage, which is wild because you can't send an electronic signal through there.
 You can't send a mobile signal through there, whatever-

 Were they picking it up as an electrical signal?

 They have really sensitive equipment that can measure Qi.
 So he divides this thing called the AMI, which measures the Meridians.
 And Paul and Suzee both had, they were both attached to it, and he could use this machine to tell what people's constitutional weaknesses were.
 So his was heart, Dr. Motoyama's, and he died of a heart thing in the 80's-